pbprasad99/algorithmic_pareto/docs/Algorithms/Quickselect/README.md

 ### Defining the problem.

-Given an array, find the sorted value in non decreasing order at the kth smallest index when indices are counted from zero.
+Given an array, find the sorted value in non decreasing order at the kth index (Lets assume indices are counted from zero).

+In other words what would be the value at the kth index if the array were sorted in non decreasing order?

+This is also called the kth order statistic.

 ### The Algorithm